 If you haven’t tried it, here’s what I’m talking about: Couchsurfing the website began in 2004.
 That’s two years before Facebook was open to all, and four years before Airbnb – when it was still very weird to meet people on the internet.

-(While couch surfing, for my non-American readers, is what young, broke people do when they have nowhere else to live: Rotate through their friends’ living rooms, sleeping on couches and generally leaving only after overstaying their welcome.)
+(While couch surfing, for my non-American readers who may not know this slangy term, is what young, broke people do when they have nowhere else to live: Rotate through their friends’ living rooms, sleeping on couches and generally leaving only after overstaying their welcome.
+Everyone in Jack Kerouac’s On The Road does a lot of couch surfing.)

-Couchsurfing is a combination of a social network and travel resource: Locals who want to meet people host travelers in their homes (overnight, for free).
+Couchsurfing is a combined social network and travel resource: Locals who want to meet people can host travelers in their homes (overnight, for free).
 These are the answers to the questions I hear a lot: No, Couchsurfing is not for hooking up.
 Yes, Couchsurfing is generally safe and totally legal and yes, it still exists – although the community is not as active as it was in its heyday (around the late 2000s).

-Still, Couchsurfing is much more of a social network than Airbnb, which is purely commercial, and much better for connecting with people who you don’t already know than Facebook.
+Still, Couchsurfing is much more of a social network than Airbnb, which is purely commercial, and much better than Facebook for connecting with people who you don’t already know.

 As you could probably guess, I found out about Couchsurfing in college.
 My housemates hosted many broke, vagabond travelers in our living room, and I started to get curious.
-In addition to hosting travelers, I’ve also done my fair share of surfing, as I described above.
+After hosting travelers, I started surfing.
+(And that’s one of the tips I always give for how to get started.)

 In all of this, I personally have never had a bad Couchsurfing experience.
 Mind you, I didn’t say I’ve never had a weird experience.